 - ensuring that children are growing up in circumstances consistent with the provision of safe and effective care and;

 - taking action to enable all children to have the best outcomes.

 At Talbot we are committed to safeguarding all of our children and families.
 To do this, we ensure that staff have DBS checks and have regular safeguarding training to ensure their knowledge is up to date.

 Sometimes we need to share information and work in partnership with other agencies when there is a concern about a child’s welfare.
 We will ensure that our concerns about pupils are discussed with his/her parents first unless we believe that such a move would be contrary to a child’s welfare.

 As part of this, we have a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Lead (DDSL).

 - DDSL: Mrs K Grocott

-The Stoke on Trent and Staffordshire Safeguarding Board's website can be found here.
+Further information can be found on The Stoke on Trent and Staffordshire Safeguarding Board's website.